They say you get what you pay for.

 Price range: $7-9k

-Why we like it: Adjust stride length from 0-36″… there is no one who can’t use this machine.
+Why I like it: Adjust stride length from 0-36″… there is no one who can’t use this machine.
 You can also adjust stride height.
 Get full read outs of all key cardio and health stats.
 Mimic range of motion from a treadmill and stationary bike by tweaking a few settings.
 Lifetime warranty on the frame and 10 years warranty on parts.
 What’s not to like?

 Potential drawbacks: It is EXTREMELY expensive and heavy, weighing nearly 500 pounds.